Sala Stampa

 In his address in Italian, the Pope continued his new cycle of catechesis on “The Spirit and the Bride: the Holy Spirit guides the People of God towards Jesus our hope”, focusing on the theme Incarnate by the work of the Holy Spirit, from the Virgin Mary.
 How to conceive and bear Jesus (Bible reading: Lk 1:30-31, 34-35).

 After summarizing his catechesis in various languages, the Holy Father addressed special greetings to the faithful present.
-He then made an appeal for peace in the Middle East and in Ukraine, Myanmar and Sudan, and invited prayer for the elmiination of ethnic discrimination in Pakistan and Afghanistan.
+He then made an appeal for peace in the Middle East and in Ukraine, Myanmar and Sudan, and invited prayer for the elimination of ethnic discrimination in Pakistan and Afghanistan.

 The General Audience concluded with the recitation of the Pater Noster and the Apostolic Blessing.